 The surprisingly young star of The Mod Squad (1999), Claire Danes, was in a forgotten period film with Uma – Les Misérables (1998).
 This ignored adaptation was released before The Avengers, so the producers were clearly joining the dots.
 They were banking on literate audiences making the connection, but The Avengers flopped because of heavy postproduction meddling.
 Unlike The Avengers, the anti-dame Dane movie is not some kind of abstract period movie (à la the Bates Motel and Gotham TV reboots).
 The nineties proved to be an eerie era in that nostalgia was making people fear what the millennium had to bring.
 You have to remember that there was a fear that there would be some kind of global meltdown in technology.
 The only meltdown was the collective worrying of the accountants who had to explain why The Mod Squad wasn’t climbing up the global multiplex charts.

 The producers should have ordered rewrites and reshoots by Quentin Tarantino.
 He probably would have already known about The Matrix and hired a Hong Kong fight choreographer to make it salvageable.
 Get Smart (2008) and The Man from U.N.C.L.E.
 (2015) were rightly delayed, especially since I Spy (2001) didn’t do that well despite Eddie Murphy teaming up with Owen Wilson.
-It didn’t help that other action-oriented ’60s revivals, namely McHale’s Navy and The Wild Wild West, helped give the impression that the sub-genre was more miss than hit.
-McHale’s Navy (1997) is one such example.
+It didn’t help that other action-oriented ’60s revivals, namely McHale’s Navy (1997) and The Wild Wild West (1999), helped give the impression that the sub-genre was more miss than hit.
+McHale’s Navy is worth singling out.
 The Addams Family, The Beverly Hillbillies and The Flintstones proved that a ’60s sitcom didn’t need to be transformed into an action comedy.
 Hell, McHale’s Navy wasn’t even that popular.
 The Jetsons would have been a better choice.
 Heck, Steven Spielberg should have been hired to do that instead of The Lost World (one of two long-forgotten sequels to Jurassic Park).